WeiQiPro/Duel-OneShot/README.md

 ## Character
 The character used in this game is sourced from [10K Studios](https://10kstudios.itch.io/top-down-boss-enemy-animated-8-directions).
 It's a top-down boss enemy, animated in 8 directions, adding dynamic movement and engagement to the gameplay.

-## Contributing
-Feel free to contribute to this project by submitting pull requests or opening issues for suggestions and bug reports.